jeffwright13/pytest-insight/docs/06_DASHBOARD_GUIDE.md

 - **Anomaly Detection**: Find tests with unusual behavior patterns
 - **Stability Forecast**: Predict how test stability will evolve

+### HTML Report Generation
+- Generate standalone HTML reports directly from the dashboard
+- Include all visualizations and test results in a shareable format
+- Customize report titles and content based on current filters

+### Dashboard Controls
+- Gracefully shut down the dashboard server from the UI
+- Configure dashboard settings through the sidebar
+- Filter and customize the dashboard view

 ## Installation

 The dashboard requires additional dependencies beyond the core pytest-insight package.
 Install them with: